vegaprotocol/vega/README.md

 If you don't want to rely on the default XDG paths, you can use the `--home` flag on the command-line.

-## Vega NodeWallet
+## Vega node wallets

-A vega node needs to connect to other blockchain for various operation:
+A Vega node needs to connect to other blockchain for various operation:
 - validate transaction happened on foreign chains
 - verify presence of assets
 - sign transaction to be verified on foreign blockchain
 - and more...

 In order to do these different action, the vega node needs to access these chains using their native wallet.
-To do so the vega command line provide an command line tool:
+To do so the vega command line provide a command line tool:
-`vega nodewallet` allowing users to import foreign blockchain wallets credentials so they can be used at runtime.
+`vega nodewallet` allowing users to import foreign blockchain wallets credentials, so they can be used at runtime.

 For more details on how to use the vega nodewallet run:
 ```